adp-multi/adp-multi.github.io/pages/index.md

 adp-multi is an adaptation of the [Algebraic Dynamic Programming](http://bibiserv.techfak.uni-bielefeld.de/adp/) method for [multiple context-free grammars](mcfg).

-It is based on the original [Haskell implementation](https://bitbucket.org/gsauthof/adpcombinators) and can be considered an unoptimized prototype.
+It is a library based on the original [Haskell implementation](https://bitbucket.org/gsauthof/adpcombinators) and can be considered an unoptimized prototype.

 ## Sources, please!